 If you page through some of the exhibition catalogues and other publications produced by the Art and Art Education Program at Teachers College, you’re likely to come across the following acknowledgement: “This publication has been made possible through the generous support of the Florence H. and Eugene E. Myers Charitable Remainder Unitrust.”

-The trust funds created by Colonel Myers in the 1990s (and since renamed the Myers Foundations) have funded an array of art education publications, exhibitions and other initiatives at both TC’s Macy Gallery and the Gottesman Libraries.
+The trust funds created by Col. Myers in the 1990s (and since renamed the Myers Foundations) have funded an array of art education publications, exhibitions, and other initiatives at both TC’s Macy Gallery and the Gottesman Libraries.

-“The funding has had a major influence at TC,” says Judith Burton, Director of TC’s Art and Art Education Program.
+“The funding has had a major influence at TC,” said Judith Burton, Director of the Art and Art Education Program.
 “It’s allowed us to improve the quality of

 In 1997, Myers established the trusts to support art in higher education and selected TC, as well as other institutions he had attended, to receive funding.
-Today, the Foundations support a wide range of projects and facilities around the country, including the Colonel Eugene Myers Gallery at the University of North Dakota.
-Today, the Myers Foundations are administered by trustee Joseph M. Fleming, who facilitates the funding process each year for TC and the other colleges or universities.
+Today, the foundations support a wide range of projects and facilities around the country, including the Col. Eugene Myers Gallery at the

-Brian Hughes, Associate Director of the Gottesman Libraries, says funding has also allowed the library to create a digital art residency program, which brings artists to TC to conduct research and create artworks.
+Brian Hughes, Associate Director of the Gottesman Libraries, said funding has also allowed the library to create a digital art residency program, which brings artists to TC to conduct research and create artworks.
 The digital art developed by the artists is exhibited at the library.
-Last year, the library hosted three artists, and Hughes says plans are to bring another cohort to the College this summer.
+Last year, the library hosted three artists, and Hughes said plans are to bring another cohort to the College this summer.